 (b) Principles.
 As described in WAC 173-26-186(8), protection of the shoreline environment is an essential statewide policy goal of the act.
 It is recognized that shoreline ecological functions may be impaired not only by shoreline development subject to the substantial development permit requirement of the act but also by past actions, unregulated activities, and development that is exempt from the act's permit requirements.
-The principle regarding protecting shoreline ecological ulations addressing the following: (i) Protect existing shoreline ecological functions.
-Protect the identified existing in-water shoreline ecological functions and those located within the shorelands.
-Master programs shall include density, lot size, and impervious surface limitations by shoreline environment designation.
+The principle regarding protecting shoreline ecological

+(i) Protect existing shoreline ecological functions.
+Protect the identified existing in-water shoreling acological functions and those located within the shorelands.
+Master programs shall include density lot size, and impervious surface limitations by shoreline environment designation.
 Master programs cannot rely on zoning codes or other regulations outside of the master program for these standards. (ii) Achieve no net loss.
-All new uses or developments have potential or actual short-term or Formatted: Indent: Left: 0.5" long-term impacts, and through application of appropriate development standards and employment of mitigation measures in accordance with the mitigation sequence, those impacts will be addressed in a manner necessary to assure that the end result will not diminish the shoreline resources and values as they currently exist.
+All new uses or developments have potential or actual short-term or Formatted: Indent: Left: 0.5" long-term impacts, and through application of appropriate development standards and ( employment of mitigation measures in accordance with the mitigation sequence, those impacts will be addressed in a manner necessary to assure that the end result will not diminish the shoreline resources and values as they currently exist.
 As established in WAC 173-26-186(8), these guidelines are designed to ensure, at minimum, no net loss of ecological functions necessary to sustain shoreline natural resources and to plan for restoration of ecological functions where they have been impaired.
-Managing shorelines for protection of their natural resources depends on sustaining the functions provided by: (A) Ecosystem-wide processes such as those associated with the flow and movement of Formatted: Indent: Left: 0.75", Space After: 6 p water, sediment, and organic materials; the presence and movement of fish and wildlife; and the maintenance of water quality.
+Managing shorelines for protection of their natural resources depends on sustaining the functions provided by: (A) Ecosystem-wide processes such as those associated with the flow and movement of Formatted: Indent: Left: 0.75".
+Space After: 6 r water, sediment, and organic materials; the presence and movement of fish and wildlife; and ( the maintenance of water quality.
 (B) Individual components and localized processes such as those associated with shoreline vegetation, soils, water movement through the soil and across the land surface, and the composition and configuration of the beds and banks of water bodies. (iii) Restore lost ecological functions.
-When new uses or development, redevelopment, or the Formatted: Indent: Left: 0.5" expansion of existing developments and uses are proposed on sites with degraded buffers and impaired existing functions, the master program shall require the restoration of those functions as necessary to protect the shoreline waterbody from the impacts of the projects. (iv) Identify other opportunities for recovery.
-The guidelines are not intended to limit the use of regulatory incentives, voluntary modification of development proposals, and or voluntary mitigation measures that are designed to restore and protect shoreline ecological functions.
-Commented [A17]: modified from WAC 173-26-1 General standards.
-Master programs shall contain policies and regulations that ensure, at a nimum, no net loss of ecological functions necessary to sustain shoreline natural resources. influm, no her loss of ecological functions necessary to sustain shoreline natural resources. (i) To achieve this standard while accommodating appropriate and necessary shoreline uses and development, master programs should establish and apply: (A) Environment designations with appropriate use and development standards consistent with WAC 173-26-211, (B) Provisions to address the impacts of specific common shoreline uses pursuant to WAC 173-26-241, (C) Provisions to address impacts of specific common shoreline modifications pursuant to WAC 173-26-231,
+When new uses or development, redevelopment, or the Formatted: Indent: Left: 0.5" expansion of existing developments and uses are proposed on sites with degraded buffers and impaired existing functions, the master program shall require the restoration of those functions as necessary to protect the shoreline waterbody from the impacts of the projects. (iv) Identify other apportunities for recovery.
+The guidelines are not intended to limit the use of regulatory incontines voluntary modification of development proposals and or voluntary mitigation measures that are designed to restore and protect shoreline ecological functions Commented [A17]: modified from WAC 173-26-3 peneral standards.
+Master programs shall contain policies and regulations that ensure, at a (I) To achieve this standard while accommodating appropriate and necessary shoreline uses and development, master programs should establish and apply: (A) Environment designations with appropriate use and development standards consistent with WAC 173-26-211, (B) Provisions to address the impacts of specific common shoreline uses pursuant to WAC 173-26-241, (C) Provisions to address impacts of specific common charaline modifications pursuant to Let revealed address impacts of specific common shoreline modifications pursuant to